GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Hrafine.md

 **Hrafine Knowledge**: You gain proficiency in the Lore skill and a skill of your choice.

 **Hrafine Form**: A hrafine cannot wear armor.
 Its claws can be used to hold items, but it can only use items as though it had a single hand.
+It cannot perform an unarmed attack with its claws.

 **Nimble Flight**: While flying, the hrafine adds its [Rflx] bonus to its defense against all attacks made at a range of 5 yards or greater.